thales-markets/thales-improvement-proposals/TIPs/TIP-1.md

 `- description`: Short description of TIP

-`- discussions-to`: [URL pointing to the officiali discussion thread]
+`- discussions-to`: [URL pointing to the official discussion thread]

 `- created`: date created on